 In a nutshell, your mitochondria are the trillions of microscopic energy factories that power your body, turning the food you eat and the air you breathe into the energy that powers the biochemical reactions in your cells.
 That energy is used for everything from flexing muscles to making essential enzymes and hormones.

-So, if you’re pummeling your mitochondria daily with a litany of bad habits – like crappy food, poor sleep, high stress levels and an office-chair-to-couch-potato lifestyle – you won’t have enough energy on hand to power your day.
+So, if you’re pummeling your mitochondria daily with a litany of bad habits you won’t have enough energy on hand to power your day.
+Crappy food, poor sleep, high stress levels and an office-chair-to-couch-potato lifestyle all decrease mitochondrial health and limit energy production.

 When we’re young, we have plenty of mitochondria.
 But, as with every other system in the body, over time, our mitochondria decline in both size and number – and with it, much of the energy we once took for granted.
 In fact, researchers now think mitochondrial decline is one of the primary drivers of aging – of feeling tired and looking tired – and a major culprit behind the diseases of the brain and the cardiovascular system that impact so many people as they age.

-But the good news is that we do have some control over how fast or slow we age – and a lot of it comes down to how well we treat our mitochondria.
+But the good news is that we do have some control over how fast or slow we age.
+A lot of it comes down to how well we treat our mitochondria.
 Not surprisingly, many of the healthy habits I encourage everyone to adopt to sustain health are, at the microscopic level, great for your mitochondria too.
-So, to support and manage your mighty ‘mitos’ I recommend the following mitochondria-boosting moves:
+So, to support and manage your mighty ‘mitos’ I recommend the following mitochondria-boosting moves.

 1) Don’t eat crap — particularly the stuff that spikes blood sugar.

-Say ‘no’ to sugar, refined grains (think flour), even the whole grains people think of as healthy, all of which spike blood sugar and contribute to unwanted pounds and body fat – which, in turn, promotes mitochondria-crushing inflammation.
+Say ‘no’ to sugar, refined grains (think flour), even the whole grains people think of as healthy.
+Each spikes blood sugar and contributes to unwanted pounds and body fat – which, in turn, promotes mitochondria-crushing inflammation.
 In addition, try to keep your diet ‘clean’ by avoiding processed foods, pesticide-laden produce, and factory-farmed foods meats.

 2) Feed your mitochondria well.